Materials and metals engineering graduate jobs

 Materials engineering salaries

 A typical salary for a graduate engineer with a big employer is around the £23,000 to £30,000 mark.
 A few engineering companies pay more, typically the oil and gas giants.
 Salaries for graduate engineers with SMEs or regional employers may be slightly lower.
-The Destination of Leavers from Higher Education survey for the 2015/16 academic year, which surveyed graduates approximately six months after they graduated, found that technology, engineering and maths graduates earned between £18,000 and £30,000 on average.
+The Destination of Leavers from Higher Education survey for the 2016/17 academic year, which surveyed graduates approximately six months after they graduated, found that the mean starting salary of engineering and technology graduates was £26,173.
 This figure covers both graduates in engineering and those who pursued careers in other fields.

 To find out more about what you might earn as a graduate engineer – and as a chartered or incorporated engineer – take a look at our engineering salary round-up.